Neill-Erasmus/Neill-Erasmus/README.md

 ## 💥 About Me

 <p style="text-align: justify;">
-  Driven and forward-thinking Computer Science student at Nelson Mandela University, with a strong passion for AI and machine learning.
+  I am a Computer Science student at Nelson Mandela University with a passion for AI and machine learning.
+Through academic pursuits and hands-on projects, I’ve developed a strong skill set that allows me to   tackle real-world challenges using technology.
-  Equipped with a diverse skill set honed through academic pursuits and hands-on project experiences, as evidenced by my portfolio on GitHub.

-  I am deeply committed to leveraging technology to solve real-world challenges and drive positive change.
-  Inspired by a dedication to innovation and excellence, I am constantly seeking to push the boundaries of what is possible in the field of AI and machine learning.
-  With a keen understanding of the importance of user-centric design and a commitment to quality craftsmanship, I am well-positioned to contribute effectively to projects that demand both technical expertise and creative thinking.
+I am committed to leveraging AI and machine learning to drive innovation and solve complex problems.
+Always eager to learn, I continuously strive to push the boundaries of what is possible and contribute meaningfully to projects requiring both technical expertise and creative thinking.

-  As I embark on the next phase of my career journey, I am eager to apply my skills and passion to an organization that values innovation, collaboration, and a commitment to making a meaningful impact on the world through technology.
+I am currently seeking opportunities to apply my skills in machine learning, AI, and software development, with a focus on innovation and impactful solutions.
 </p>

 ## 🚀 Skills

-### Programming Languages

-- Python
-- C#
+- **Programming Languages**: Python, C#

-### Machine Learning

-- Regression
-- Classification
-- Clustering
-- Association Rule Learning
-- Reinforcement Learning
-- Natural Language Processing
-- Dimensionality Reduction
+- **Machine Learning**: Regression, Classification, Clustering, Reinforcement Learning, NLP, Dimensionality Reduction

-### Deep Learning

-- Artificial Neural Networks
-- Convolutional Neural Networks
-- Recurrent Neural Networks
-- Self Organizing Maps
+- **Deep Learning**: CNNs, RNNs, Autoencoders, GANs, Self-Organizing Maps
-- Boltzman Machines
-- Autoencoders

-### Artificial Intelligence

-- Q-Learning
-- Deep Q-Learning
-- Deep Convolutional Q-Learning
-- A3C (Asynchronous Advantage Actor-Critic)
-- Augmented Random Search
+- **AI**: Q-Learning, Deep Q-Learning, A3C, Augmented Random Search

-### Computer Vision

-- Convolutional Neural Networks
-- Generative Adverserial Networks
-- Deep Convolutional Generative Adverserial Networks
+- **Computer Vision**: CNNs, GANs, DCGANs

 ## 🌱 Learning

-Currently, I am really focused on improving my knowledge and practical ability in the areas listed in my skills section.
-I think it is important to keep learning because there's always more to know about everything.
-I believe that understanding things well is a constant journey, and I am working on not just being good but really understanding how everything works in the areas I am interested in.
+I’m dedicated to deepening my understanding of AI, machine learning, and data science.
+Continuously refining my skills and knowledge.

 ### Studies

-I am currently pursuing my Bachelors Degree in Computer Science at Nelson Mandela University.
+- Bachelors Degree in Computer Science – Nelson Mandela University.
+Currently in my final undergraduate year.

 ### Udemy Courses